libondev/debugger-for-console/README.md

   // Whether or not whether to insert the line number "debugger-for-console.lineNumber": true,

-  // Insert scope symbols in the debug statement "debugger-for-console.symbols": false,

   // Show variables and logos in rows.
 (Very effective when the content is long.)
   "debugger-for-console.outputNewline": false,